Garbl's Writing Center

 accessible Commonly misspelled.
 It has two c's and two s's and doesn't end with -able.

 accident By definition, an accident is not intentional.
 Avoid writing that something happened accidentally, such as a car crash, when it obviously did not happen on purpose.
 But especially when negligence is claimed or proven, avoid calling a traffic collision, plane crash, industrial injury, or structural collapse an accident if it could imply exonerating the person or organization responsible.
 Consider using crash, collision, collapse, incident or other synonyms instead.
-See collide, collision; near miss, near-miss.
+See near miss, near-miss.

 accidentally Commonly misspelled as accidently.
 Remember that you're adding an ly to accidental.
 See accident above.